SketchUpCMS/SketchUpCMS/README.md

 ### Quick instructions

-As an example, this seciton describes how to build a 3D model of the CMS detector with the [2017 geoetmry](https://github.com/cms-sw/cmssw/blob/CMSSW_9_0_0_pre5/Configuration/Geometry/python/GeometryExtended2017_cff.py).
+As an example, this section describes how to build a 3D model of the CMS detector with the [2017 geometry](https://github.com/cms-sw/cmssw/blob/CMSSW_9_0_0_pre5/Configuration/Geometry/python/GeometryExtended2017_cff.py).

 #### Create a big XML file